SciWilro/cehg16-workshop/README.md

 data, but optionally you may also apply this analysis to your own genotypes (e.g., downloaded from your Ancestry or 23andme account).

-Here we will work with the data files in PLINK format.
+Here we will work with PLINK data files.
 These files have been shared with you separately because they are too large to store in the public github repository.
+First, take a look at files
+<pre>1kg_hgdp_test.map</pre> and <pre>1kg_hgdp_test.ped</pre>.
+The
-First, take a look at files **1kg_hgdp_test.map** and *1kg_hgdp_test.ped*.
-The first file gives us information about the 162,645 SNPs; each line gives, from left to right, the chromosome, SNP database identifier, genetic distance (which isn't used here, so it is set to 0), and the base-pair position.
+first file gives us information about the 162,645 SNPs; each line gives, from left to right, the chromosome, SNP database identifier, genetic distance (which isn't used here, so it is set to 0), and the base-pair position.

 The second, much larger text file contains the genotypes at these SNPs, in which each line of this file corresponds to a sample.
 The